iai-group/UserSimCRS/docs/Intent_schema.md

 # Intent schema

-The interaction model defines the user-system interactions that can take place in a converastion.
+The interaction model defines the user-system interactions that can take place in a conversation.
 We define it in the form of an *intent schema*, as specified below.

 ## Format: